holtscomm/survey/README.md

 survey
 ======

-Software for running surveys on Google Appengine
+Software for running surveys on Symfony